 Have you ever gone to read an article online and gotten that “subscribe or login message” barring you from reading unless you hand over some contact information?
 This is indicative of gated content which is being used more and more when it comes to collecting information on website visitors and offering exclusive content.
 Having a members-only part of your website is a way to offer a hub for exclusive content that members can access anytime.
 Especially if your museum is producing interesting articles and media content, giving non-members a bit of a tease can be a great incentive for joining.

 Creating exclusive digital content can be a difficult task as links can be shared with the click of a button – offering a gated portion of your website can help to keep your content safe and for members eyes only.
 Another upside to creating this special space for members is that it’s easier to get valuable metrics on how often members are visiting your site, how long they are staying and which resources they are exploring.
 As far as digital fundraising goes, these exclusive online benefits can be very attractive to existing and potential members bringing in valuable income and retaining membership.

-Fast forward to 2021 when their doors have reopened to the public after the 2020 coronavirus shutdowns, they are continuing to offer their members online content and events including roundtable sessions for members, exclusive virtual screenings and “evening in” events that are focused on exploring the collections alongside physically crafting artwork and objects guided by MoMA staff.
+Fast forward to 2023, and they are continuing to offer their members online content and events including roundtable sessions for members, exclusive virtual screenings and “evening in” events that are focused on exploring the collections alongside physically crafting artwork and objects guided by MoMA staff.
 All of these events are meant to make members feel included in something special, a next-level tier of patronage that’s valued by the museum and necessary for carrying out their mission and vision.

 Here are some ideas of members-only media content to digitally engage your support base: